-- Remove the body clip that secures the mid battery compartment cover and remove the cover. - 2.
+- 1. Remove the body clip that secures the mid battery compartment cover and remove the cover. - 2.
 Pull out the battery connector, disconnect the wire for the AA battery holder in the rear compartment, and plug in the 5-cell RX Power Pack.

-4. Replace the mid battery box cover.
+- 3. Install the 5-cell RX Power Pack into the mid battery box. - 4.
+Replace the mid battery box cover.
 Do not allow the wires to be pinched by the cover.
 Secure the cover with the body clip.

-Your model can be upgraded with the RX PowerPack NiMH rechargeable receiver battery (part #3036).
+Your model can be upgraded with the RX PowerPack NiMH rechargeable receiver battery (part #3037).
 This battery eliminates the 4-cell battery holder and the need to replace alkaline batteries.
+Traxxas recommends the EZ-Peak Plus charger